vsiddesh/cp-cfk-examples/cp-cfk-kerberos/kerberos-setup.md

 ### Step 2: Install the Kerberos packages

 You will be asked at the end of the install to supply the hostname for the Kerberos and Admin servers for the realm, which may or may not be the same server.
-Since we are going to create the realm, and thus these servers, type in the full hostname of this server.
+Since we are going to create the realm and these servers, type in the full hostname of this server.
 ```bash
 sudo apt install krb5-kdc krb5-admin-server
 ```

 ### Step 3: Create the new realm with the kdb5_newrealm utility:

 It will ask you for a database master password, which is used to encrypt the local database.
-Chose a secure password: its strength is not verified for you.
+Choose a secure password: its strength is not verified for you.

 ```bash
 sudo krb5_newrealm